K-Scar

 Baengnyeong

-Baengnyeong’s beaches have signs reading “North Korean defectors, we welcome you — press the button.”
+Baengnyeong-do’s beaches have signs reading “North Korean defectors, we welcome you — press the button.”
 Behind them: minefields, artillery caves, and 6,000 civilians, on South Korea’s most remote island just a stone’s throw from the enemy.

 Yeonpyeong Island